hawson2003/The-CABO-Game/README.md

 In another class, I learned about Monte Carlo Simulation, which inspired me to take a different approach.
 I decided to let the computer play for a million rounds by itself and gather data to analyze the best conditions for calling Cabo.
 After processing the collected data, I created a list stored in the function `computerCaboCondition()`.
 This list provides the computer player with guidelines for calling Cabo, resulting in a winning rate of approximately 50% in the game.

-## Video (Zhang Kezhen)
+## Video
-This is video to introduce the rule of CABO for easy understanding and show a gameplay. https://www.youtube.com/watch?v=aytw7-b1Lyg
+This is video to introduce the rule of CABO for easy understanding and show a gameplay.(Zhang Kezhen) https://www.youtube.com/watch?v=aytw7-b1Lyg